 Google Ads Got Expensive.
 RV Lead Volume Dropped.
 Here’s the Real Reason.

-Beginning in August, Google’s cost per click began trending up.
+Cost-per-click for RV dealers climbed 14.05% by the end of 2025.
 At the same time, fewer shoppers were actively searching for RVs — partly due to normal seasonality, partly due to broader economic cooling.

 Across InteractRV accounts through November 2025, the averages look like this:

-• Google Search CPC: ~$1.23
+- Google Search CPC: ~$1.23

-• Google Search conversion rate: ~4.1%
+- Google Search conversion rate: ~4.1%

 When CPC rises while demand dips, you end up paying more to reach fewer ready-to-buy shoppers.
 Even strong campaigns feel “expensive” during these stretches.